Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 9 Januari 2026 18.29.06 UTC
+- WIB: Jumat, 9 Januari 2026 20.04.24 UTC
-- WITA: Jumat, 9 Januari 2026 19.29.06 UTC
+- WITA: Jumat, 9 Januari 2026 21.04.24 UTC
-- WIT: Jumat, 9 Januari 2026 20.29.06 UTC
+- WIT: Jumat, 9 Januari 2026 22.04.24 UTC

 Kutipan Inspiratif:
-"A true friend unbosoms freely, advises justly, assists readily, adventures boldly, takes all patiently, defends courageously, and continues a friend unchangeably."
+"Knowledge is like underwear.
+It is useful to have it, but not necessary to show it off."

-Kategori: friendship
+Kategori: funny